techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

 ## 3\.
 Set the Game’s Setup Wizard at High Priority

  Increasing the priority for a game’s setup wizard will raise the system resources allocated to its process.
-Our article about[setting a priority level for a program](https://www.makeuseof.com/windows-11-set-program-priority/) includes step-by-step instructions for how to apply this potential fix.
+Our article about [setting a priority level for a program](https://www.makeuseof.com/windows-11-set-program-priority/) includes step-by-step instructions for how to apply this potential fix.
 Open the game’s setup wizard and set its priority level to High in Task Manager as outlined within that guide.

 ![The Set priority option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-set-priority-option.jpg)

 ## 4\.
 Run System File and Image Scans

  System file corruption is another potential cause for the ISDone.dll error in Windows 11/10\.
 So, we recommend users run a System File Checker scan to address that possible cause.
-Check out our[guide about running the SFC tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) for further details about how to apply this solution.
+Check out our [guide about running the SFC tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) for further details about how to apply this solution.

 ![The System File Checker command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-sfc-command.jpg)